An important part of the Cold

 these messages are encrypted with the unbreakable

-one-time pad system.
-Although the Cold War
+pad.
+Although the Cold

-officially ended, there are still many active
+War officially ended, there are still many active

 numbers stations and new keep popping up, sending